CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Building CASTELLA

 \subsection{Annotation Procedure Using Crowd-Sourcing}

 We used crowd-sourcing to collect captions and temporal boundaries.
-Annotators performed the following three tasks: (1) selecting salient local audio moments; (2) describing global and local captions; and (3) assigning temporal boundaries.
+Annotators performed the following three tasks: (1) selecting salient local audio moments; (2) describing global and local captions; (3) translating captions; and (4) assigning temporal boundaries.
 Throughout the annotation process, annotators watched videos corresponding to the collected audio.
 This enables efficient and accurate annotation using visual information.
 To improve the quality, a second annotator reviewed the results.
 If a clear error was found, we asked the original annotator to retry.
-Additionally, we reviewed all captions and temporal boundaries ourselves.
-We removed captions that could not be identified from audio information alone or were too quiet to confirm, and we corrected errors in the temporal boundaries.
+Additionally, we reviewed all captions and temporal boundaries ourselves to remove errors and visual biases introduced by watching the corresponding videos.
+We carefully listened to the sound without watching the videos and removed captions that could not be identified from audio information alone or were too quiet to confirm, and we corrected errors in the temporal boundaries.

 \textbf{Selecting salient audio moments}.
 Before assigning local captions and temporal boundaries, it is necessary to focus on the prominent local audio moments.
 We instructed annotators to watch the entire video and then identify up to five moments that stand out.
 We also asked them to avoid selecting non-local moments that occur throughout the entire audio recording.
 The selected moments can partially overlap, for example, ``A woman sings along with the piano'' and ``Amid cheering and applause, a woman sings to the piano,'' as shown in Fig.~\ref{fig:sample}.